-Introduction As of December 31, 2012 The purpose of this document is to offer a comprehensive review of the Retirement System's private real estate investments.
-It is divided into four sections: Industry Analysis, Executive Summary, Aggregate Private Real Estate Portfolio, and Individual Partnership Analyses.
-The real estate industry analysis is a broad overview of the economy and the real estate industry through quarter-end.
+Introduction As of December 31, 2013 The purpose of this document is to offer a comprehensive review of the Retirement System's private real estate investments.
+It is divided into four sections: Market and Industry Analysis, Executive Summary, Aggregate Private Real Estate Portfolio, and Individual Partnership Analyses.
+The Market and Industry analysis is a broad overview of the economy and the real estate industry through quarter-end.
 The final three sections are a review of the San Jose Federated City Employees' Retirement System's private real estate partnership investments on both an aggregated and individualized basis.

-As of December 31, 2012, the Private Real Estate Program had invested in seven real estate funds (two core funds and five value-added funds).
-The reported fair value of the aggregate Program was \$105.4 million at December 31, 2012.
+As of December 31, 2013, the System had invested in seven real estate funds (two core funds and five value-added funds).
+During the fourth quarter, The Retirement System committed \$15.0 million to another value-add fund, but no capital was called during the quarter.
+The total reported fair value of real estate investments was \$118.9 million at December 31, 2013, including \$68.5 million in core real estate and \$50.4 million in closed-end real estate.

-Aggregate Real Aggregate Real Estate Program 1
+Aggregate Closed-End Private Real Estate Program ^{1,2}

-Number of Partnerships 7
+Number of Partnerships 6

-Committed Capital 2 \$90.0 million
+Committed Capital \$105.0 million

-Capital Called 3 \$133.4 million
+Capital Called \$89.6 million

-Distributions \$28.5 million
+Distributions \$37.6 million

-Reported Value \$105.4 million
+Reported Value \$50.4 million

 Total Value Multiple 1.0x

-Net IRR 0.1%
+Net IRR -0.4%